Safeheron/multi-mpc-snap-monorepo/packages/example/README.md

-# MetaMask MPCSnap Example Website
+# Safeheron Snap Website

-This is the demo dapp for using MPCSnap between Metamask Flask and Keystone to manage your MPC wallet.
+This is a dApp for using MPCSnap between MetaMask and Safeheron Snap App to manage your MPC wallet.

 ### Install dependencies